maremita/CASTOR_KRFE/README.md

 >Id Description <br/>
 CTCAACTCAGTTCCACCAGGCTCTGTTGGATCCGAGGGTAAGGGCTCTGTATTTTCCTGC <br/>

-- CSV :  Contains the classes associated with each sequence Example : <br/>
+### CSV :  Contains the classes associated with each sequence

 Id,Class <br/>
 Id,Class <br/>
 Id,Class <br/>
 Id,Class <br/>
 Id,Class <br/>

-- MODEL : Contains a prediction model in pkl format
+### MODEL : Contains a prediction model in pkl format

 For more detailed examples see the data sets in the Data folder